SnehaKejriwal/MakeMyTrip/README.md

 1. City : default City
 2. Check in : default checkin Date
 3. Check out : default checkout Date
-4. Room & Guest : 1 room, 4 adults and 3 children
+4. Room & Guest : (1 room, 4 adults and 3 children) And (1 Room, 4 adults and 2 Children)
-5. Age of Three Children : 1, 3 and 5 age
+5. Age of Three Children : (1, 3 and 5 age respectively) And (1, 3 age respectively)
 5. Travelling Reason : Work

 ##### Filter Criteria Used